Your recruiting strategy is the plan on how you're going to accomplish all these recruiting needs.

 12. Build A Talent Community

-Recruiters are the lifeblood of most organisations.
+Recruiters are the lifeblood of most organizations.
 They are the ones who make the connections that attract top talent to a particular business.
-They cater to the needs of clients, candidates, and organisational goals.
+They cater to the needs of clients, candidates, and organizational goals.

 Given this scope, it's hardly surprising that recruiting can sometimes seem like a nightmare.
 You can follow these best practices to help eliminate some of the frustration from your job as a recruiter!